ibolit/pyhamcrest_toolbox/docs/source/documentation.rst

             self.register(GrailHeightMatcher(wrap_matcher(height)))
             return self

-And this is all it takes to write your multisegment matcher.
+And this is all it takes to write your multicomponent matcher.
 All the descriptions and mismatch descriptions will be build automatically from the plugins.

 register
 ^^^^^^^^

-.. automethod:: pyhamcrest_toolbox.multicomponent.MultisegmentMatcher.register
+.. automethod:: pyhamcrest_toolbox.multicomponent.MulticomponentMatcher.register

 MatcherPlugin